Control caching of your RIA applications

 For all of us working with RIA applications (Flex/Flash) we know the hell of having to worry about a user cache.

-There’s actually a chance that a user won’t see the latest version of your application, The chances are actually quite high for that to happen.
+There’s actually a chance that a user won’t see the latest version of your application, the chances are actually quite high for that to happen.

 Well, I have my own two methods that I use to control this.